 Membrane separation system

-Why use Nitrox on Roatan?
+Why use Nitrox while scuba diving in Roatan?

 Why you ask?
 Take advantage of staying 33min on the shipwreck “El Aguila” instead of 16min on air, air supply permitting of course.